 Edmond de Rothschild (1845-1934) was the youngest son of James and Betty de Rothschild.
 He bore the Hebrew name Benjamin.
 He was born in Paris on 19 August 1845.
-Edmond joined the Paris Banking House in 1868 becoming a director of the Est railway company and other family concerns, and devoting himslef to art, culture and philanthropic interests.
+Edmond joined the Paris Banking House in 1868 becoming a director of the Est railway company and other family concerns (making journeys to Bukhara to examine the potential of the oilfields of the area), and devoting himself to art, culture and philanthropic interests.
 In 1877, he married Adelheid (1853-1935), the daughter of Wilhelm Carl Rothschild (1828-1901).